 Working Papers

-Abstract: In environments where banks have superior information on asset quality and investors update their beliefs based on non-contractible signals over time, I show that Certificates of Deposits (CDs) arise as the optimal contract in bank finance.
-Essentially, CDs allow for maturity transformation while mitigating solvency risks in case of withdrawals.
-In other words, they are structured to correlate investors’ withdrawal decisions with asset quality, which minimizes the cross-subsidies from high- to low-quality banks.
-In addition, their early withdrawal penalties provide insurance to high-quality banks against negative shocks that could cause disintermediation or costly liquidation, thus improving allocative efficiency.
-Hence, I predict that riskier banks rely more on CD funding relative to other types of deposits.
+Abstract: Banks have superior information on asset quality, while bank investors update their beliefs based on non-contractible signals over time.
+In this environment, I show that Certificates of Deposits (CDs) arise as part of the optimal liability structure in bank finance.
+Essentially, CDs allow for maturity transformation while mitigating solvency risks in case of early withdrawals.
+In other words, they are structured to correlate investors’ withdrawal decisions with asset quality.
+This, in turn, minimizes the cross-subsidies from high- to low-quality banks, as it provides insurance to high-quality banks against negative shocks that could cause disintermediation or costly liquidation, thus improving allocative efficiency.
+The model predicts that riskier banks rely more on CD funding relative to other types of deposits, as suggested by their balance sheet data.